mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## Building a watch task {id=watch}

 So far if we want any of the tasks we've configured to run, we need to run `npm run build`.
 Ideally, we want for those tasks to run automatically as we work on the project without us running a command.
-We can setup a watch task so every time we update any of the files we work on the task will be triggered and run.
+We can setup a watch task so every time we update and save a file, the task will be triggered and run.

 Again, if you want to do something in Vite, there's an extension for that!
 In this case, that extension is `vite-plugin-watch-and-run`.
 You know the drill.